- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 Rudbeckia triloba - Key Growing Information

-SOWING: Transplant (recommended) — Sow 5-7 weeks before last frost.
+SOWING: Transplant - Sow 5-7 weeks before last frost.
 Cover seed lightly (1/64").
-For best results, prechill for 30 days.
-Place seed flats outside or in the refrigerator and keep moist for 30 days.
+For best results, prechill for 30 days: Place seedling flats outside or in the refrigerator and keep moist for 30 days.
 After chilling, move flats into a warm location until emergence.
-Transplant to larger containers when first true leaves appear.
-Direct seed — Sow seeds as soon as soil can be worked in early spring or autumn.
-Gently press seed into soil.
-Keep soil surface moist until emergence.
-Thin when seedlings have first true leaves.
+Direct seed - Gently press seed into soil as soon as soil can be worked in early spring or fall.
+Pinching not required.
+Reseeds.

 LIGHT PREFERENCE: Sun/Part Shade.